lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Same format for SBI as ADI

-Not value in RA and store in RB
+`Not` value in RA and store in RB
 NOT RA RB       #  $CA0B

 Shift the value in R7 left by 2 and store in RA
 SHF R7 L 2 RA   #  $D71A
-SHF R7 L 2 R10  #  $D71A

 Shift the value in R5 right by 7 and store in R0
 SHF R5 R 7 R0   #  $D5E0

 If value in R7 is negative or zero, PC = value in RB BRV R7 NZ RB    #  $E7B6
-If both carry and overflow flags are *NOT* set, jump to address in R8 BRF - RB        #  $E0B8
+If both carry and overflow flags are **NOT** set, jump to address in R8 BRF - RB        #  $E0B8
 If carry flag is set, jump to address in R8
 BRF C RB        #  $E0B9